Home Investment Planning Portfolio & Asset Allocation Market Timing vs Asset Allocation: The Proven Strategy for Long-Term Wealth

 Markets are Wildly Unpredictable:

 That feeling of frantic, unproductive activity?
-That encapsulates emotional market timing.
+That’s exactly what emotional market timing looks like.

-Short-term market movements are driven by countless factors.
-Economic data, global events, political shifts, investor sentiment, algorithm trading, etc. Even if you possess unique information, predicting the collective market reaction is notoriously difficult.
+Short-term market movements are driven by countless factors: economic data, global events, political shifts, investor sentiment, algorithm trading, and more.
+Even if you had unique information, predicting how the collective market will react is notoriously difficult.

 You Have to Be Right Twice